So, a little about me…

 Some of the other things I do, which have an influence on my writing.

 I have ten years of experience in second-tier computer technical support.
-Some of that was for Dell Computers, some of that was in a small business.
+Some for Dell Computers, some in a small business.
 I’ve been fiddling with computers since I was about eight, writing BASIC programs on a Commodore VIC 20, installing test operating systems in college, and convincing computers to talk to printers over networks as recently as last month.

 Academically, I have a couple of years’ experience in hard sciences, including physics, biology, and chemistry.
-I studied linguistics, a bit of cognitive theory in the context of trauma and narrative, and I wrote my master’s thesis on video games as narrative.
+I’ve studied linguistics, a bit of cognitive theory, and I wrote my master’s thesis on video games as narrative.
 I am licensed as a public water systems operator, which involves a fair amount of analyzing and interpreting lab reports (and ensuring compliance with regulatory agencies).

 So – I hope that wasn’t an overshare!
 Sometimes I think it helps to understand the context a writer brings to his craft.
-You might read this page to mean, sometimes a piece of writing is like bread dough, and it has to rest a while between crafting and revising.
-Sometimes a really old word, heavy with meaning, can lend its weight to enrich a paragraph.
-Words, sentences, and paragraphs can be like chemical compounds, to be taken apart and analyzed, or put together to form writing with new and unique properties.
-And sometimes, writing as communication means interacting with other people – cooperating to learn new things, or as adversaries striving against one another.
+From my perspective: sometimes a piece of writing is like bread dough, and it has to rest a while between crafting and revising.
+Sometimes a rich, old word can lend weight and meaning that a younger word can’t.
+Words, sentences, and paragraphs can be like chemical compounds; they can be taken apart and analyzed, or put together with new and unique properties.
+And sometimes, writing means interaction with other people – learning and building cooperatively, or struggling and sparring as adversaries.

 Want to chat, or to hire me?
-Hit me up at dmkoffer at gmail dot com.
-I’d love to hear from you, whether you just want to chat or you have a writing project I can help with.
+Hit me up.
+I’d love to hear from you, whether you just want to chat, or you have a writing project I can help with.